zanedr/front-end-submissions-public/1701/mod-4/byob/zane-russell-byob.md

 #### Link to a specific block of your code on Github that you feel not great about
 [sad code](https://github.com/zanedr/build-your-own-backend/blob/master/server.js#L290)

-* the exact same code.
-There has to be a better and more concise way to do it.
+* The same code.
+There must surely be a better and more concise way to do this.

 #### Attach a screenshot or paste the output from your terminal of the result of your test-suite running.